junxit/us-congress-bills-110/metadata.md

 - 2008-05-20 — Mrs. Davis (CA) moved to suspend the rules and agree to the resolution, as amended.
 - 2008-05-20 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H4182)
 - 2008-05-20 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H4182)
+- 2008-05-21 — Received in the Senate and referred to the Committee on Armed Services.
+- 2008-06-24 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-06-24 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2008-06-24 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S6082)
+- 2008-06-24 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S6082)